Care instructions

 Beech:

-- Lightest wood species, sensitive to UV light
+- Lightest type of wood, sensitive to UV light

 - Requires constant humidity